lsankar4033/ens721/README.md

 This allows the 0x contract to transfer ownership.

-From the _Buyer_ of the domain's perspective.
+TODO: From the _Buyer_ of the domain's perspective.
-2. The buyer sees the available

----